anfibiacreativa/levels-reference-for-fe-recruiting/readme.md

 That does not mean that they did not acquire extensive practical and in-depth technical knowledge over the years, but, it is highly unlikely Big-O Notation or algorithms such will help them solve real life UX and UI problems.

-### But we like white board during our interview process!!!
+### But we like the whiteboard during our interview process!!!

 If you're so inclined to have a frontend developer entertain you at the white board, pose them a real life problem like, for example